 Chronic Obstructive Pulmonary Disease (COPD) affects nearly 13% of adults in the United States, causing progressive lung damage and difficulty breathing when it goes untreated.
-Patients of this disorder have historically resorted to traditional treatment options such as steroids and inhalers.
+Patients with this disorder have historically resorted to traditional treatment options such as steroids and inhalers.
 There may be an alternative method for managing the symptoms of this disorder.
-Please fill out a medical review form, or call our office in Glenview, Illinois to learn more about it.
+Please fill out a medical review form, or call our office in Glenview, Illinois to learn more.

 COPD is a chronic inflammatory disease that obstructs airflow from your lungs.
 Although there are several types of COPD, the three primary conditions are: